<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1312381812119271&amp;ev=PageView&amp;noscript=1">

 • Water heaters with corroded drain valves

-If you're noticing damp spots, higher usage, or reduced efficiency, a leaky appliance might be to blame for your water bill being too high.
+If you're noticing damp spots, higher usage, or reduced efficiency, a leaky appliance might be to blame.
+Identifying these issues early can help you understand how to reduce your water bill.

 Leaky Water Line

 Water lines run through your home and under your yard.
-Leaks in these pipes can go undetected for weeks, driving up your water bill.
+Leaks in these pipes can go undetected for weeks, causing your water bill to soar.

 • Unexplained damp spots on walls or ceilings